 Sometimes with Cancer, you need a bit of luck and I never really think of my diagnosis as late, just unlucky to begin with (not helped by my own indifference to illness) and then geographically lucky as the diagnostic ball starting rolling.
 It had silently metastasized and perhaps that’s just how the cookie crumbles with silent illnesses in the absence of a whole population screening programme.
 I’m fairly certain future detection and screening will help find most cancers/conditions earlier as technology and science progresses – but we are not there yet.

-I am contacted almost daily from someone who is experiencing flushing and diarrhea but they have not been diagnosed with NETs.
-Many are quite up to date on the condition but lack any clinical evidence of NETs.
-It’s not cancer is not really a diagnosis so I feel for these guys who just need a diagnosis of something.
-If you are reading this and think you may have NETs, read this article where I offer you some advice.
+I am contacted almost daily from someone who is experiencing flushing and diarrhea but they have not been diagnosed with NENs.
+Many are quite up to date on the condition but lack any clinical evidence of NENs.
+I feel for these guys who just need a diagnosis of “something”.
+If you are reading this and think you may have NENs, read this article where I offer you some advice which may lead to a diagnosis of something.

-You don’t actually need to be a NET specialist to diagnose a NET
+You don’t actually need to be a NEN specialist to trigger a diagnosis of a NEN

 - The nurse who sent me for a ‘just to be sure‘ blood test was not a NET expert but she was doing her job in a thorough manner and triggered my eventual diagnosis.

-- The GP was not a NET expert but he analysed the blood results, considered my healthy outlook; and then used his instincts and training to send me to a specialist (i.e. he was suspicious of ‘something’).
+- The GP was not a NEN expert (not many are) but he analysed the blood results, considered my healthy outlook; and then used his instincts and training to send me to a specialist (i.e. he was suspicious of ‘something’).

-- The investigating specialist was aware of NET Cancer but although he knew I had cancer, he was not suspecting NETs until I said I was having occasional flushing (something I hadn’t mentioned to the nurse or the GP).
-But he was suspecting ‘something’ and in the end, he did detect something through scans and then confirmed it through a biopsy.
+- The investigating specialist was aware of NENs but although he knew I had cancer, he was not suspecting NENs until I said I was having occasional flushing (something I hadn’t mentioned to the nurse or the GP).
+But he was suspecting ‘something’ and in the end, he did detect something through scans and then confirmed it through a liver biopsy.

-Should we expect every single doctor wherever they are, and whatever their experience, to be able to diagnose a NET at first visit?
+Should we expect every single doctor wherever they are, and whatever their experience, to be able to diagnose a NEN at first visit?

-‘If you don’t suspect it – you won’t detect it’ is a great NET cliché – but simply not practical to expect at primary care and IMHO almost impossible.
+Notwithstanding differences in the structure and processes of first line care in different countries, I don’t believe it’s practical to expect an instant diagnosis of NEN at primary care.
 There are 200 different cancer types and some have a bunch of sub-types.
 And at primary care level, you can add another 10,000 non-cancer conditions.
-It’s impossible for anyone to know everything about every single condition, let alone every single cancer BUT ……. a referral for something else can very often be a trigger for a diagnosis of Cancer.
+It’s impossible for anyone to know everything about every single condition, let alone every single cancer BUT ……. a referral for something else can very often be a trigger for a diagnosis of Cancer because this brings more focus to the problem.
 In fact, I suspect this is a very frequent scenario which often fails to make the patient survey data.
-A picture of your insides is key, regardless of what your physician is suspecting.
-If you can see it, you can normally detect it.
+I personally believe it’s wasted effort attempting to educate first line care in NENs (unless you have unlimited resources to try, which most organisations don’t and even then much of the effort may end up in GPs offices as ‘shelf-ware’), efforts would be better spent at second line care where the vast majority of NENs will actually be diagnosed.

-In short, you don’t really need to suspect NETs to detect it.
+In short, you don’t really need to suspect NENs to detect it.
 Awareness is really important but it needs to be realistic to be taken seriously.

 Thanks for reading